The closing date for receipt of applications for the Certificate in Counselling (Marriage and Relationship) is Friday 15th May 2020.

-ACCORD Catholic Marriage Care Service is recruiting for the Certificate in Counselling (Marriage and Relationship) for the academic year 2019/2020.
-Closing date for receipt of applications is Friday 31st May 2019.
-Application Form
+ACCORD Catholic Marriage Care Service is recruiting for the Certificate in Counselling (Marriage and Relationship) for the academic year 2020/2021.
+Closing date for receipt of applications is 15th May 2020.
+Downloadable Application Form

 Would you like to achieve a Certificate in Counselling (Marriage and Relationship)?